Newborn Session Guide

 Parent & Sibling Portraits

-A white (backlit) background is the studio's typical background for the family portrait part of your session (if applicable).
+White (backlit) or dark grey are the studio's typical backgrounds for the family portrait part of your session (if applicable).

 I encourage parent portraits with the new baby, and these are usually done at the beginning of the session.
-Solid neutral colored shirt is suggested.
+A solid neutral colored shirt is suggested.

 A note to Mom: